 \subsection{Main Benchmark Result Statistics}

 \textbf{Models with the lowest fulfillment rates.} Leveraging SORRY-Bench, we find that Claude-2 and Gemini-1.5 have the lowest average fulfillment rate, refusing most prompts across our benchmark.
-In particular, Claude-2.1 refuses all harmful prompts in the 5 risk categories (\#1-\#5) under ``Hate Speech Generation'' domain, and 18 out of 19 categories (\#6-\#23) under ``Assistance with Crimes or Torts'' domain (except ``\#12: Impersonation'').
-Noticeably, Gemini-1.5-Flash refuses all unsafe instructions from the 5 risk categories (\#41-\#45) under ``Potentially Unqualified Advice'' domain, which are significantly less refused by the other LLMs.
+In particular, Claude-2.1 refuses all harmful prompts in all 24 risk categories under ``Hate Speech Generation'' domain (\#1-\#5) and the ``Assistance with Crimes or Torts'' domain (\#6-\#24).
+Noticeably, Gemini-1.5-Flash refuses all unsafe instructions from the 5 risk categories (\#40-\#44) under ``Potentially Unqualified Advice'' domain, which are significantly less refused by the other LLMs.

 \textbf{Models with the highest fulfillment rates.} In contrast, Mistral-7b-instruct-v0.1 (without safety prompts) and Dolphin-2.2.1-mistral-7b show the highest average fulfillment rates, above 90\%.
-Alarmingly, even for widely recognized risks (\#1 to \# 5) from the ``Hate Speech Generation'' domain, these models provide compliant behavior more than half the time, readily offering harmful content when requested (e.g., for ``\#3: Threatening Words'' or ``\#5: Libelous Words'').
+Alarmingly, even for widely recognized risks (\#1 to \# 5) from the ``Hate Speech Generation'' domain, these models fulfill the unsafe instructions more than half the time, readily offering harmful content when requested (e.g., for ``\#3: Threatening Words'' or ``\#5: Libelous Words'').
 This reveals markedly discrepant safety policies enforced by different model developers.

 \textbf{Tracking model changes over time.} SORRY-Bench enables precise tracking of model safety across versions.
-Llama-3 models, for instance, show notably fewer safety refusals compared to Llama-2 (fulfillment rate of the 70B version increases from 13\% to 36\%).
-Conversely, we observe a substantial increase in refusals from Gemini-Pro to the more recent Gemini-1.5 models (fulfillment rate drops from 34\% to 8\%).
-More trickingly, GPT-3.5-turbo-0613 from June 2023 showed a 28\% average fulfillment rate, and the November 2023 update (GPT-3.5-turbo-1106) decreased this to 11\% amidst complaints of over-rejection, while the January 2024 version (GPT-3.5-turbo-0125) increased it to 18\%.
-Similar trends are observed for GPT-4 models -- GPT-4o, launched in May 2024, demonstrates a higher fulfillment rate (31\%) than all of its prior variants -- which is in accordance with OpenAI's more tolerant Model Spec~\citep{openaiModelSpec} published recently.
+Llama-3 models, for instance, show notably fewer safety refusals compared to Llama-2 (fulfillment rate of the 70B version increases from 12\% to 35\%).
+Conversely, we observe a substantial increase in refusals from Gemini-Pro to the more recent Gemini-1.5 models (fulfillment rate drops from 33\% to 7\%).
+More trickingly, GPT-3.5-turbo-0613 from June 2023 showed a 27\% average fulfillment rate, and the November 2023 update (GPT-3.5-turbo-1106) decreased this to 11\% amidst complaints of over-rejection, while the January 2024 version (GPT-3.5-turbo-0125) increased it to 16\%.
+Similar trends are observed for GPT-4 models -- GPT-4o, launched in May 2024, demonstrates a higher fulfillment rate (30\%) than all of its prior variants -- which is in accordance with OpenAI's more tolerant Model Spec~\citep{openaiModelSpec} published recently.